erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/dualboot-en.md

 ### Setup - Android

-- Download and install the [M3K WoA Helper app](https://github.com/woa-vayu/WoA-Helper-M3K/releases/latest), then open it and grant it root access.
+- Download and install the WoA Helper app, then open it and grant it root access.
 - Download the [UEFI image](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/UEFI/uefi-v3.img) and place it inside the folder named `UEFI` in your internal storage.
 - Press the `Mount Windows` button, then download and move [StA_Installer_nabu.exe](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/dualboot/StA_Installer_nabu.exe) to the newly created `Windows` folder in your internal storage.
 - Return to the M3K WoA Helper app and press `Quickboot to Windows`.